kstar/adventures.github.io/docs/example.md

 ---
 layout: default
-title: Example MarkDown Page
+title: Example Markdown Page
 author: Akarsh Simha
 ---

-This is an example of how the simple "markup" language called MarkDown can be used to create websites for Adventures in Deep Space.
-There are many MarkDown tutorials on the internet, but we want to provide a quick intro here.
+This is an example of how the simple "markup" language called Markdown can be used to create websites for Adventures in Deep Space.
+There are many Markdown tutorials on the internet, but we want to provide a quick, ADS-tailored intro here.

 ## Preamble

-Every markdown page starts with a "Front Matter" or preamble, which contains the following format:
+Every markdown page starts with **Front Matter**, which contains the following format:

 ```
 ---